GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     ```

 #### Sort BAM file by coordinates
-Next we sort the BAM file using the `sort` command from samtools. -o tells the command where to write the output.
+Next we sort the BAM file using the `sort` command from samtools.
+The -o flag tells the command where to write the output.

 !!! terminal